Healthy Peanut Butter Oatmeal Bar Recipe

 - Combine peanut butter, beaten eggs, honey, and vanilla together in a large bowl.
 Stir to mix.

-- Add oats, baking soda, cinnamon, and sea salt to the bowl.
+- Add oats, baking soda, cinnamon, sea salt, and flax to the bowl.
 Mix well.

 - Stir in chocolate chips, reserving some for sprinkling on top.